ctalledo/sysbox/experiments/gke/gke.md

 ### Dynamic kubelet config

-* k8s formally supports reconfiguring the kubelet dynamically:
+* k8s formally supports reconfiguring the kubelet dynamically, though I did not use it.
+I am noting this down for reference only.

+* Info on this here:

   https://kubernetes.io/docs/tasks/administer-cluster/reconfigure-kubelet/